George Sphrantzes: Works

-At the monastery he wrote his Chronicle (Χρονικόν), which, like most Byzantine chronicles, begins with the creation of the world but is more detailed when talking of the history of the House of the Palaiologoi from 1258 to 1476.
+At the monastery he wrote his Chronicle (Χρονικόν), which details the history of the House of the Palaiologoi from 1401 to 1476.
 It is a very valuable authority for the events of his own times.
 The distinctive traits of his work are loyalty to the Palaiologoi -- Sphrantzes often exaggerated their merits and suppressed their defects -- hatred of the Turks, and devotion to Eastern Orthodoxy.
 Steven Runciman described his work as "honest, vivid and convincing" and that Sphrantzes "wrote good Greek in an easy unpretentious style."

-There are editions by I. Bekker (1838) in the Corpus scriptorum hist. byz., and in J. P. Migne, Patrologia graeca, clvi.
+There are editions by I. Bekker (1838) in the Corpus Scriptorum Historiae Byzantinae vol. 39, and in J. P. Migne, Patrologia Graeca vol. 156.
 The most recent critical edition of Sphrantzes is by Vasile Grecu (Bucharest, 1966), which appeared with a Romanian translation.
 Sphrantzes was also translated into German in 1954, and into English by Marios Philippides (Amherst, 1980).
 There is an edition with Italian translation by R. Maisano, Rome 1990 (CFHB 29).

 For centuries it was believed that Sphrantzes wrote two works, one the Minor Chronicle and the other the Major Chronicle.
-The Major Chronicle is more detailed particularly about the siege of Constantinople.
+The Major Chronicle, which also includes the origins of the Palaiologoi, is more detailed particularly about the siege of Constantinople.
 But, beginning in 1934, the research of such scholars as J.B.
 Falier-Papadopoulos, Franz Dölger, and Raymond-Joseph Loenertz demonstrated that the Major Chronicle was written decades later by Makarios Melissenos ("Pseudo-Sphrantzes"), a priest who fled to Naples from a Greek-Venetian island conquered by the Ottomans.
 Why Melissenos selected Sphrantzes to elaborate and expand upon is not clear.